Deep UL2DL: Channel Knowledge Transfer from Uplink to Downlink: Proposed scheme

 Then the contextual loss will be

 where \textit{x} is the image that we want to complete and \(G\left( z \right)\) is the generated image.

 \paragraph{\textbf{Contextual Loss + Perceptual Loss}}

-Reference \cite{yeh2017semantic} first used such loss function for image completion.
-If we use only contextual loss, final completed image may seem artificial (have different structure compared to real data) so one use discriminator loss of generated image as a new term in total loss and call that perceptual loss because it is a sense of being real.
-So in BEGAN
+Such loss function for image completion was first used in \cite{yeh2017semantic}.
+If we use only contextual loss, the final completed image may seem artificial (having different structure compared to real data) so one uses discriminator loss of generated image as a new term in the total loss and calls that perceptual loss, since it gives a sense of being real.
+Hence, in BEGAN

 and,